 An Apple Certified Pro has demonstrated operational knowledge of one of Apple’s professional applications.

 As the world of Logic Pro professionals continues to expand, the body of collective knowledge grows with it.
 Tap into a rich source of information sharing and collegial support by joining a user group, participating in a web forum or browsing a Logic Pro blog.

-Join a Logic Pro user group in cities around the world.
+Join a Logic Pro user group in cities across the United States or around the world.